celery/cyme/docs/introduction.rst

 :see: :mod:`cyme.controller`.

-The controller is a series of `cl`_ actors to control applications, nodes and queues.
+The controller is a series of `cl`_ actors to control applications, instances and queues.
 It is used by the HTTP interface, but can also be used directly.

 HTTP